 Howling also gives dogs an outlet for expressing fear, anxiety or aggression.
-Sometimes howling may simply communicate your dog’s excitement about something, while other times your dog may howl because they are hurt or sick.
+Sometimes howling simply communicates your dog’s excitement about something, while other times your dog howls because they are hurt or sick.

 Some dog breeds, such as Siberian huskies and Alaskan malamutes, howl instinctively and are more likely to howl than other breeds.
 Even within a breed, some dogs howl routinely, but others never or rarely howl.
 While an occasional howl can be beautifully haunting and mesmerizing, frequent howling for long periods of time can become very frustrating for pet parents.